DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Experiment

-To assess the contribution of each component in our DianJin-OCR-R1 framework, we conduct comprehensive ablation experiments.
-Table~\ref{tab:ablation} summarizes our findings. \begin{itemize} \item \textbf{Baseline vs Baseline with Tools.} Directly supplying the outputs of two tools as references to the baseline Qwen2.5-VL-7B-Instruct significantly boosts its performance (e.g., increasing accuracy from 0.527 to 0.560 on the seal recognition task), which demonstrates that leveraging expert models can effectively enhance the capabilities of VLMs on OCR tasks. \item \textbf{Fine-tuning directly vs Fine-tuning with Reasoning and Tools.} Comparing to models trained by SFT and RFT directly (only using the answer $a$ as output and omitting the reasoning chain $r$), our models incorporating reasoning chains and tools consistently achieve superior performance, which highlights the successful integration of reasoning and tools. \item \textbf{Baseline with tools vs Fine-tuning with Reasoning and Tools.} Comparing to the baseline with two tools, our models trained by SFT with reasoning and tools perform better, which demonstrates the effectiveness of distillation method. \end{itemize}
+We conduct three groups of comparative experiments: (1) providing tool results to the base model, Qwen2.5-VL-7B-Instruct, and prompt it to generate the final results via a two-turn conversation (same with data construction); (2) training the base model by SFT directly without using any tools; and (3) training the base model by RFT directly without using any tools. \Cref{tab:ablation} summarizes our findings: \begin{itemize} \item Providing tool results as references to the base model significantly boosts its performance, which demonstrates that leveraging other tools can effectively enhance the capabilities of the VLM on OCR tasks. \item Comparing to models trained by SFT and RFT directly without using any tools, our models incorporating reasoning chains and tool use consistently achieve superior performance, which highlights the successful integration of reasoning and tools. \end{itemize}